What are the causes of breast pain?

 If the pain is linked to the menstrual cycle, it is known as cyclical mastalgia (cyclical breast pain).

 According to the Breast Cancer Foundation, breast pain includes any pain, tenderness or discomfort in the breast or underarm region, and can occur for a number of different reasons.
 In most cases, the Foundation adds, breast pain is not a sign of breast cancer.

 In most cases, breast pain affects the upper, outer area of both breasts - the pain can sometimes spread to the arms.

-The California Pacific Medical Center estimates that between 50% and 70% of women have breast pain in the USA.
-Health Authorities in the UK say that up to 66% of women between 30 and 50 years of age experience breast pain.
+The California Pacific Medical Center estimates that between 50 percent and 70 percent of women have breast pain in the United States.

 Here are some key points about breast pain.
 More detail and supporting information is in the main article.